David Sharp (mountaineer): 2002 Cho Oyu expedition

-In 2002, Sharp went on an expedition to Cho Oyu, an 8201 m peak in the Himalayas, with a group led by Richard Dougan and McGuinness of the Himalayan Project.
-They did make it to the summit, but one member died from falling into a crevasse; this opened up a slot on the group's trip to Everest the next year.
-Dougan regarded Sharp as a strong climber, but noted that he was tall and skinny, possessing a light frame with little body fat; in cold-weather mountaineering, body fat can be critical to survival.
+In 2002, Sharp went on an expedition to Cho Oyu, an 8201 m peak in the Himalayas, with a group led by Richard Dougan and Jamie McGuinness of the Himalayan Project.
+They made it to the summit, but one member died from falling into a crevasse; this opened up a slot on the group's trip to Everest the following year.
+Dougan regarded Sharp as a strong climber but noted that he was tall and skinny, possessing a light frame with little body fat; in cold-weather mountaineering, body fat can be critical to survival.

 2003 Mount Everest expedition

 Sharp's first Mount Everest expedition was in 2003 with a group led by British climber Richard Dougan.
-The party also included Terence Bannon, Martin Duggan, Stephen Synnott, and McGuinness.
+The party also included Terence Bannon, Martin Duggan, Stephen Synnott, and Jamie McGuinness.
 Only Bannon and McGuinness reached the summit, but the group incurred no fatalities.
 Dougan noted that Sharp had acclimatised well and was their strongest team member.
 In addition, Sharp was noted for being a pleasant person at camp and had a talent for rock climbing.
-However, when Sharp started to get frostbite on the group's ascent, most of the group agreed to turn back with him from the summit.
+However, when Sharp started to get frostbite on the group's ascent, most agreed to turn back with him from the summit.

-Dougan and Sharp helped a struggling Spanish climber who was heading up at that time, and gave him some extra oxygen.
+Dougan and Sharp helped a struggling Spanish climber heading up at that time, giving him some extra oxygen.
 Sharp lost some of his toes to frostbite on this climb.

 2004 Mount Everest expedition

 In 2004, Sharp joined a Franco-Austrian expedition to the north side of Mount Everest, climbed to 8500 m, but did not reach the summit.
 Sharp could not keep up with the others and stopped before the First Step.
 The expedition's leader was Hugues d’Aubarede, a French climber who was later killed in the 2008 K2 disaster (his third attempt to climb that mountain), but who became, on this 2004 expedition, the 56th French person to summit Everest.
 D'Aubarede's group reached the summit on the morning of 17 May and included Austrians Marcus Noichl, Paul Koller, and Fredrichs "Fritz" Klausner as well as Nepalis Chhang Dawa Sherpa, Lhakpa Gyalzen Sherpa, and Zimba Zangbu Sherpa (also known as Ang Babu).
-When Sharp died in 2006, d'Aubarede was on an expedition to K2.

-D'Aubarede said Sharp disagreed with him that it was wrong to climb alone and to attempt summiting without using supplementary oxygen.
+D'Aubarede and Sharp disagreed on the topic of using supplementary oxygen while climbing.
+D'Aubarede said it was wrong to climb alone and attempt summiting without supplementary oxygen.
 This is confirmed by Sharp's emails to other climbers in which he stated he did not believe in using extra oxygen.
 He joined four climbers on this expedition, so Sharp relented on that point of disagreement, but only for a time, as he would return in 2006 for his solo attempt.
-As a result of his 2004 attempt, Sharp incurred frostbite on his fingers during the expedition.
+Due to his 2004 attempt, Sharp incurred frostbite on his fingers during the expedition.